<?xml version="1.0" encoding="UTF-8"?>

 <h3 class="entry">More About <em>The Invisible Project</em></h3>

-<p><a href="http://www.acting-and-theatre.com/2009/03/20/episode-16-the-invisible-project-audio-documentary/">Audio Documentary and Slide Show</a><br />
+<p><a href="http://www.acting-and-theatre.com/2009/03/20/episode-16-the-invisible-project-audio-documentary/">Audio Documentary</a><br />

 <a href="http://www.acting-and-theatre.com/2009/05/08/episode-17-stereo-recording-of-the-invisible-project/">Recording of the Play at a Live Performance</a><br />